derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 **When to use it:** For general DCP questions, technical documentation queries, questions about processes, APIs, or configuration.
 This should be your first choice for most questions.

-**Example questions:** 'How does the DCP checkout process work?', 'What are the configuration service APIs?', 'Explain the order fulfillment workflow.'

 **Second, the PDF Agent.**